ethglobal-trifecta-2025/trump-fun-contracts/README.md

    - Bet is recorded and tokens are transferred to contract

 3. **Market Resolution**
+   - AI agent monitors real-world events to determine outcomes
-   - Admin resolves market after expiry or when the action is complete.
+   - Agent triggers market resolution after expiry or when the action is complete
-   - AI agents sets the winning option
+   - Sets the winning option based on verifiable events
    - Market enters RESOLVED state

 4. **Payout Processing**